CHOP overview

 PublisherRoyal Architectural Institute of Canada (RAIC)

-Current editionThird Edition, developed by the RAIC between 2020 and 2022 (sometimes referenced by candidates and study platforms as CHOP 2025)
+Current editionThird Edition, developed by the RAIC between 2020 and 2022 (sometimes referenced as CHOP 2025)

 LanguagesEnglish and French